Chart Color Schemes

 Employment conditions in Villawood face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Villawood has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 17.7% as of an unspecified date.
+The unemployment rate was 17.9% in the past year, with an estimated employment growth of 0.7%.

 Frequently Asked Questions - Employment